ivotron/popper2-paper/paper/paper.md

 The behavior of a resource manager and a container engine can be customized by passing specific configuration through the configuration file.
 This enables the users to take advantage of engine and resource manager specific features in a transparent way.
 In the presence of a `Dockerfile` and a workflow file, a workflow can be reproduced easily in different computing environments only by tweaking the configuration file.
-For example, a workflow developed on the local machine can be run on an HPC cluster using Singularity containers by specifying information like the available MPI library, the number of nodes and CPUs to run a job on, etc. in the configuration file.
+For example, a workflow developed on the local machine can be run on an HPC cluster using Singularity containers by specifying information like the available MPI library and the number of nodes and CPUs to use for running a job in the configuration file.
 The configuration file can be passed through the CLI interface and can be shared among different workflows.
 It can either be created by users or provided by system administrators.